Facet Syndrome Surgery

-Facet syndrome is the natural deterioration of the facet joints in the spine associated with normal wear and tear over the years.
-As part of the aging process, the facet joints lose their protective articular cartilage.
+Facet syndrome, also known as spinal osteoarthritis, is the natural deterioration of the facet joints in the spine that is associated with normal wear and tear over the years.
+As part of the aging process, the facet joints gradually lose their protective articular cartilage.
 This deterioration may progress to the point that bone abrades adjacent bone, causing significant inflammation.
 Inflammation also stimulates the formation of bone spurs, which are excess bony growths on the articular margins of facet joints.
 These smooth protuberances are harmless on their own and only become symptomatic if they compress a nearby spinal nerve or other soft tissue.
 It is this “pinching” that causes symptoms, not the bone spurs themselves.

 The most common symptoms associated with facet syndrome include:

-- Pain at the site of bone-on-bone contact or at the site of the pinched nerve
+- Pain and stiffness at the site of bone-on-bone contact or at the site of a pinched nerve

-- Pain that radiates the length of the nerve being compressed
+- Pain that radiates along the length of a compressed nerve root

 - Muscle weakness

-Again, facet syndrome surgery is typically an elective procedure when all conservative treatments have failed.
-Physical therapy, pain medication, hot/cold therapy and other conservative, non-surgical choices are usually sufficient for most patients.
-However, if conservative treatment for weeks or months has led to little or no pain relief, contact Laser Spine Institute.
+Again, facet syndrome surgery is typically an elective procedure that is considered only if all conservative treatments fail to provide sufficient relief.
+Physical therapy, pain medication, hot and cold therapy and other nonsurgical choices are usually sufficient for most patients.
+However, if several weeks or months of conservative treatment leads to little or no improvement, contact Laser Spine Institute.
 We will be glad to tell you more about our state-of-the-art, minimally invasive procedures that are performed using advanced technology.
-Our procedures are an effective alternative to open back facet syndrome surgery and have helped tens of thousands of patients.
+Our procedures are an alternative to open back facet syndrome surgery and have helped more than 50,000 patients.